leobudima/elogii-blog/content/delivery-tactics-to-grow-operations.md

 In fact, not even Amazon can maintain a balance between the cost and profit of their shipping service.
 But despite this, there are ways you can achieve same-day delivery.

-The best solution is to put a price on fast fulfillment because customers don’t mind paying for it.
+The best solution is to put a price on fast fulfilment because customers don’t mind paying for it.

 As a matter of fact, statistics show that [**88% of customers**](https://www.pwc.com/gx/en/industries/consumer-markets/consumer-insights-survey.html) are willing to pay an extra fee if it means they will receive their orders faster.

 And that’s good news if you plan to cover a large area.
 But on the other hand, you can already offer fast delivery at the local last mile.

-Local rapid fulfillment helps you create a reliable service your nearest customers will use and value.
+Local rapid fulfilment helps you create a reliable service your nearest customers will use and value.

 But that also means removing non-essential steps in your operations, so you can reduce delivery cycles and increase the speed of your delivery.

-And when it comes to that there is a clear correlation between [**same-day delivery and delivery management software**](https://elogii.com/blog/same-day-delivery-and-delivery-management-software/).
+And when it comes to that there is a clear correlation between [**same-day delivery and delivery management software**](https://elogii.com/blog/same-day-delivery-and-delivery-management-software/ "same day delivery and delivery management software").

 Using this kind of technology helps you find wasteful processes and optimize your operations for greater efficiency and cost-effectiveness.

 In doing so, you will be able to create a level playing field that allows you to attract customers and grow your business with same-day delivery.

-# 7. Re-target inactive customers and accounts.
+## 7. Re-target inactive customers and accounts.

 If you already have an established delivery, but struggle to maintain regular order volumes to sustain it, it’s worth taking the time to contact your old customers.